bchareyre/yade-mpi/doc/sphinx/user.rst

 .. figure:: fig/horse.png
 	:width: 8cm

-	Imported GTS surface (horse) used as packing predicate (top) and surface constructed from :yref:`facets<yade.utils.facet>` (bottom).
+	Imported GTS surface (horse) used as packing predicate (top) and surface constructed from :yref:`facets<yade.facet>` (bottom).
 See http://www.youtube.com/watch?v=PZVruIlUX1A for movie of this simulation.

 Boolean operations on predicates